-This blog is being posted in advance of the panel talks being held on Thursday and Friday at IMBC 2018.
-We'll announce more details on the talks when we have them.
+This blog was posted in advance of the panel talks being held on Thursday and Friday at IMBC 2018, and in preparation of our Crowdcube campaign.

 We’re often asked what on earth made us take the risk of opening a brewery.
 To be honest we ask ourselves that sometimes, but it’s easy to remember why.